fandora-network/docs/docs/develop/alchemy.md

 :::note

 This result is in Wei, not ETH.
 Wei is used as the smallest denomination of Ether.
 The conversion from Wei to Ether is: 1 Ether = 10^18 Wei.
 So, if we convert "0xde0b6b3a7640000" to decimal, we get 1\*10^18, which equals 1 ETH.
-This can be mapped to 1 MATIC based on denomination.
+This can be mapped to 1 FANDORA based on denomination.

 :::